kueddelmaier/transfer-learning-for-climate/README.md

 The LLAAE consists of two main components:

-* **Nonlinear Variational Autoencoder (VAE)**: The spatial precipitation fields re encoded into a lower-dimensional probabilistic latent space by the encoder.
+1. **Nonlinear Variational Autoencoder (VAE)**: The spatial precipitation fields are encoded into a lower-dimensional probabilistic latent space by the encoder.
 The decoder then reconstructs the original precipitation fields from this latent representation.

-* **Linear Model** The coarse-resolution sea level pressure field is used to predict the circulation-induced precipitation through the linear model.
+2. **Linear Model** The coarse-resolution sea level pressure field is used to predict the circulation-induced precipitation through the linear model.

 ### How to Use the LLAAE ###